HomeA-Z of Cosmetic Ingredients and TermsHalal

 Halal

-There is no specific legal requirement for a cosmetic product to be declared as Halal.
+There is no specific legal requirement in the UK for a cosmetic product to be declared as Halal.

 Was this page helpful